smartinrub/sergiomartinrubio.com/_posts/2020-09-19-jpa-introduction-to-java-persistence-api.md

 ## Persistence Unit

 A persistence unit is the configuration required by JPA and allows you to instantiate an entity manager.
-Persistence units are declared in a file `META-INF/persistence.xml` where you can configure things like the name of each persistence unit, managed classes included in your persistence unit, how classes are mapped to database tables, the datasource use to connect to the database... however, you can also configure a persistence unit programatically by implementing the `PersistenceUnitInfo` interface.
+Persistence units are declared in a file `META-INF/persistence.xml` where you can configure things like the name of each persistence unit, managed classes included in your persistence unit, how classes are mapped to database tables, the datasource use to connect to the database... however, you can also configure a persistence unit programmatically by implementing the `PersistenceUnitInfo` interface.

 There are two transaction types: